mrMiiao/Answers/README.md

-# VK trigger answers userbot
+# Simple VK userbot using Python 3 and vkbottle 4

-Write your token and phrases to config
+Write your access token and params to config.py